samirtahir91/github-app-operator/README.md

 ### Rolling Upgrade
 - Optionally enable rolling upgrade to deployments in the same namespace as the `GithubApp` that match any of the labels defined in `spec.rolloutDeployment.labels`.
+- Optionally exclude rollout deploy of any matching deployments of the labels defined in `spec.rolloutDeployment.excludedLabels` (takes presedence over `spec.rolloutDeployment.labels`)
   - Useful for recreating pods to pick up new secret data.

 ### Logging and Debugging